-Hertfordshire County Council (HCC) as the admission authority will admit over the school's published admission number (PAN) when a single twin/multiple birth child is allocated the last place at a school.
+The admission authority will admit over the school's published admission number (PAN) when a single twin/multiple birth child is allocated the last place at a school.

-- Rule 4 Children of staff who work at the school at the time of application.
+- Rule 4Children of staff who work at the school at the time of application.
 A member of staff teaching and non-teaching staff is defined as a person who has a full-time or part-time permanent contract of employment at the School at the time of application.
 The Governing Body will give priority in their oversubscription criteria to children of staff in either or both of the following circumstances: - a.
 Where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or - b.
 The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.